OCA/crm/crm_claim_type/README.rst

 CRM Claim Types
 ===============

-Includes a way to classify claims adding the concept of type.
+Includes a way to classify claims adding the concept of type and with this it allows to configure claim stages depending on claim types.

 Installation
 ============